spacetelescope/jwst-pipeline-notebooks/README.md

 > [!NOTE]
 > Linux and MacOS platforms are tested and supported.
 Windows is not currently supported.

 The ``jwst_pipeline_notebooks`` repository contains python-based Jupyter notebooks that illustrate how to process JWST data through the STScI science calibration pipeline (``jwst``;  [https://github.com/spacetelescope/jwst](https://github.com/spacetelescope/jwst)).
-An overview of the pipeline can be found at [https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline](https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline), along with information about any changes in the [latest pipeline version](https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline/jwst-operations-pipeline-build-information).
+An overview of the pipeline can be found at [https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline](https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline).

 Notebooks are organized according to instrument and observing mode.
 Each notebook is designed to process data from uncalibrated raw FITS files to end-stage Level 3 data products (calibrated imaging mosaics, 3-D data cubes, 1-D extracted spectra, etc.).
 These notebooks by default run in 'demo' mode, for which they will download and process example data drawn from the [MAST archive](https://archive.stsci.edu/).
 They are, however, designed to be simple to run on arbitrary local data sets as well by configuring input directories accordingly.